GoosefleetEO/aa-memberaudit/README.md

 > **Hint**:<br>Run any command with `--help` to see all options

+### memberaudit_data_export

+Export data into a CSV file for use with external applications.
+Will include data from all characters in the database.

+Currently supports the wallet journal only.

 ### memberaudit_load_eve

 Pre-loads data required for this app from ESI to improve app performance.